karmi/retire/README.markdown

       include Tire::Model::Search
       include Tire::Model::Callbacks

-      # Let's use a different index name so stuff doesn't get mixed up
+      # Let's use a different index name so stuff doesn't get mixed up.
       #
       index_name 'mongo-articles'

-      # These Mongo guys sure do some funky stuff with their IDs
-      # in +serializable_hash+, let's fix it.
+      # These Mongo guys sure do get funky with their IDs in +serializable_hash+, let's fix it.
       #
       def to_indexed_json
         self.to_json